ruial/briefbytes/source/_posts/hello-world.md

 ## Conclusion

 Static site generators are gaining popularity because of the advantages they provide, specially for developers that are used to a Git workflow.
 An example of a big website using Hexo is the [Vue.js docs](https://github.com/vuejs/vuejs.org).
-For a modern web development archicecture based on client-side JavaScript, reusable APIs and prebuilt Markup, read about the [JAMstack](https://jamstack.org).
+For a modern web development architecture based on client-side JavaScript, reusable APIs and prebuilt Markup, read about the [JAMstack](https://jamstack.org).